• Recipe Index

 pricking the quiche crust with a fork

-Start by pressing your pie dough into the bottom of a 9-inch cast iron pan.
-Put in the freezer for 10 minutes, then use a fork to prick holes throughout the dough.
+Start by pressing your pie dough into the bottom of a 9-inch cast-iron pan.
+Place the dough in the freezer for 10 minutes, then use a fork to prick holes throughout the dough.
 This helps to reduce puffing up while it bakes.
-Preheat oven to 425 F.
+Preheat oven to 425°F.

 pie weights being poured into the quiche crust